lino-framework/book/docs/tutorials/polls/mysite/index.rst

 Adding a demo fixture
 ---------------------

-This section is optional and recommended in case you were frustrated when we deleted the data you had manually entered during the Django Polls tutorial.
+Now we hope that you are a bit frustrated about having all that beatiful data you manually entered during the Django Polls tutorial gone forever.

 When you are developing and maintaining a database application, it happens very often that you need to change the database structure.

-Instead of manually filling your demo data again and again after every database change, you write it once as a *fixture*.
+Instead of manually filling your demo data again and again after every database change, Lino offers you to write it *once and for all* as a *fixture*.

 With Lino it is easy and fun to write demo fixtures because you can write them in Python.
 Read more about them in